 The Patch Deletion menu lists every setld-based patch on your system, regardless of which patch kit installed them.
-Therefore, if you select the "ALL of the above" menu item, it will remove all setld-based patches from your system.
+Therefore, if you select the ALL of the above menu item, it will remove all setld-based patches from your system.

-For example, if you chose the "ALL of the above" menu item when installing Patch Kit-0003 and then decided to remove those patches, you would have to specify the patch ID of all Patch Kit-0003 patches in the Delete Patch menu.
-If, instead, you select the "ALL of the above" menu item, then all setld-based patches that were installed on your system would be removed, not just those from Patch Kit-0003.
+For example, if you chose the ALL of the above menu item when installing Patch Kit-0003 and then decide to remove those patches, you will have to specify the patch ID of all Patch Kit-0003 patches in the Delete Patch menu.
+If, instead, you select the ALL of the above menu item, then all setld-based patches that are installed on your system are removed, not only those from Patch Kit-0003.